k8-scalar/k8-scalar/docs/scalar/features.md

 cluster_starter_connect_timeout=10
 ```

 In the future, we'll envision that the experiment-controller statefulset is automatically scaled to 3 instances and that the different Scalar containers auto-discover themselves.
-You can already scale the statefulset manually by setting the `replicas` field of [experiment-controller-statefulset.yaml file](../../operations/experiment-controller/templates/experiment-controller-statefulset.yaml) to 3 and leave the `scalar_cluster_nodes` field empty, so Scalar will auto-discover the running instances.
+You can already manually try this out by setting the `replicas` field of [experiment-controller-statefulset.yaml file](../../operations/experiment-controller/templates/experiment-controller-statefulset.yaml) to 3.
+The cluster starter plugin then does not need to be activated.

 ### Support for testing multi-tenant applications